8 simple ways to boost your immune system

 7. Nutrient rich, flu fighting foods

-Anyone who has read my previous blogs will not be surprised to read that herbs and spices are a great way to add extra nutrients to your diet to help with prevention of colds and flu.
+If you've been following me for a while, you will know that my passion is herbs.
+You will not be surprised to read that herbs and spices are a great way to add extra nutrients to your diet to help with prevention of colds and flu.

 Many herbs and spices can be used when you feel a cold coming on because they have anti-viral and anti-bacterial properties.